7 Questions That Signal Your Partner Is About to Break Up With You, Therapists Say

 While this could also be a sign of other issues in a relationship, a partner asking you about your feelings for other people may signal an incoming breakup.
 Matt Langdon, a mental health and wellness specialist for The Great Brain Experiment, tells Best Life that a person who wants out of a relationship might start speaking openly about the possibility of their partner being with someone else.

-"Your partner might ask these questions because they are no longer interested in the relationship," Landon explains.
+"Your partner might ask these questions because they are no longer interested in the relationship," Langdon explains.
 "They might also ask these questions as a way to prepare you for the breakup."

 "Are you happy?"